-Local boards of education shall adopt rules and regulations by July 1, 1982-to provide for the annual-evaluation of all professional employees defined as teachers by G.S.
+Local boards of education shall adopt rules and regulations by July 1, 1982-to provide for the annual evaluation of all professional employees defined as teachers by G.S.
 115C-325(a)(6). in G.S.
 115C-325(a)(6).
 All teachers shall be evaluated annually unless a local board adopts rules that allow specified categories of teachers with career status to be evaluated less frequently.
-Local boards may also adopt rules and regulations requiring the annual evaluation of other school employees not specifically covered in this section.
+Local boards may also adopt rules and regulations-requiring the annual evaluation of other school employees not specifically covered in this section.
 Local boards may develop and use alternative evaluation approaches for teachers provided the evaluations are properly validated.
 Local boards that do not develop alternative evaluations Rules and regulations adopted by local boards-shall utilize the performance standards and criteria adopted by the State Board of Education, but are not limited to those standards and criteria.
 Education pursuant to the first paragraph of this section; however, the standards and criteria used by local boards are not to be limited by those adopted by the State Board of Education.

-(b) If any claim is made or any legal action is instituted against an employee of a local school administrative unit on account of an act done or an omission made in the course of the employee's duties in evaluating employees pursuant to this section, the local board of education, if the employee is held not liable, shall reimburse the employee for reasonable attorney's fees.

-(c) The State Board of Education shall recommend to the General Assembly by December 1, 1986, a program to remedy deficiencies and difficulties revealed through the evaluation process required by this section and to develop new skills on the part of classroom teachers."
+- (b) If any claim is made or any legal action is instituted against an employee of a local school administrative unit on account of an act done or an omission made in the course of the employee's duties in evaluating employees pursuant to this section, the local board of education, if the employee is held not liable, shall reimburse the employee for reasonable attorney's fees. - (c) The State Board of Education shall recommend to the General Assembly by December 1, 1986, a program to remedy deficiencies and difficulties revealed through the evaluation process required by this section and to develop new skills on the part of classroom teachers." - Sec.
+18. G.S.
+115C-47 is amended by adding a new subsection to read: - "(33a) To Approve and Use Textbooks Not Adopted by State Board of Education.
+Local boards of education shall have the authority to select, procure, and use textbooks not adopted by the State Board of Education as provided in G.S.
+115C-98(b1)."

 Sec.
 19. G.S.
-115C-47 is amended by adding a new subsection to read:
+115C-85 reads as rewritten: